OscarLarm/Burger/reflections/Moltas_Journal.md

  is the patty, bread salad and dressing.
  Then SendToKitchen function is sending data varaible that send it to kitchenview with a fetch.
  After this and i step over i got to node modules.
 Then when i stop in i got to more nodules and libaries when i step out i got to KitchenView.js and the messages variable is update with ----------New order -------- and what i order and what i choose in the burger thats is send to the terminal.
 Then on index.js the this is saved in another variable called sentOrder that i send back to user on the website.
- This was my debugg seson i followed två different variables which was page and messages
+This was my debugg seson i followed två different variables which was page and messages.